ddugovic/lishogi-discord/readme.md

 !bots
     Display online bots
 !broadcast
-    Display an incoming, ongoing, or finished official broadcast !coach
+    Find an upcoming or recent broadcast created by lishogi !coach
     Find a coach
 !fesa